Joel Hunter, MD Refractive Surgeon, Hunter Vision Updated 11/24/20 12:17 PM

 It used to be that qualifying for LASIK surgery was very strict since doctors, limited by the technology available at the time, would try to contain the risks involved in the treatment.
 However, with the improvement in LASIK technology, the procedure can accommodate more interested patients.

 For instance, in 1998, it was excellent advice to avoid LASIK if you have astigmatism.
-In 2019, though, even high amounts of astigmatism can be cured with LASIK better than with contacts or glasses.
+Now, even high amounts of astigmatism can be cured with LASIK better than with contacts or glasses.
 The improvement in technology in 21 years has been enormous.

 A simple example of the fact that we can do things now that we couldn't back then would be the concerned looks you'd get telling the 1998 LASIK researcher they could find the answer by "using their phone to google it."
 But many doctors—including eye doctors—stick with guidelines created when LASIK was in its infancy.